- Chart

 Goal

-To provide investment results that correspond generally to the price and yield of the NASDAQ-100 Ex-Technology Sector Index.
+The primary investment goal of the First Trust NASDAQ-100 Ex-Technology Sector Index Fund is to provide investment results that correspond generally to the price and yield (before fees and expenses) of the NASDAQ-100 Ex-Technology Sector Index.

 Investment Approach and Strategy

-Composition The fund holds stocks of non-technology companies within the NASDAQ-100.
-These include large-cap companies across sectors such as consumer discretionary, healthcare, financials, and communication services.
+Composition The ETF holds stocks of large-cap, non-financial companies listed on the Nasdaq stock market.
+These companies are primarily from sectors such as consumer discretionary, consumer staples, energy, healthcare, industrials, and utilities.

 Market Position